Join the Newsletter to Keep Reading

 What are other considerations for revenue from non-exchange transactions

-MPSAS 23 also provides discussion and consideration for specific revenue from non-exchange transactions of the following:
+MPSAS 23 also provides discussion and consideration for specific revenue from non-exchange transactions as follows:

-- Taxes – an asset is recognised when the taxable event occurs and the asset recognition criteria are met.
+- Taxes – an entity recognises an asset when the taxable event occurs and the asset recognition criteria are met.
 Taxation revenue will only be recognised by the government that imposes the tax and not its agent.
 Taxes also do not meet the definition of contribution from owners.
-Revenue from taxes will be recognised when the taxable event has occurred.
+An entity recognises revenue from taxes when the taxable event has occurred.

-- Fines – Revenue from fines are recognised when the receivable meets the definition of an asset and satisfies the criteria for recognition as an asset.
+- Fines – An entity recognises revenue from fines when the receivable meets the definition of an asset and satisfies the criteria for recognition as an asset.

-- Gifts and donations – Revenue will be recognised when it is probable that the future economic benefits or service potential will flow to the entity and the fair value of the assets can be measured reliably.
+- Gifts and donations – An entity recognises revenue for gifts and donations when it is probable that the future economic benefits or service potential will flow to the entity and the entity can measure the fair value of the assets reliably.

-- Services-in-kind – MPSAS 23 states that an entity may but is not required to recognise services-in-kind as revenue and as an asset.
+- Services-in-kind – MPSAS 23 states that an entity may recognise services-in-kind as revenue and as an asset.

 - Concessionary loans (loans received below-market terms) – an entity will need to assess the exchange element/portion and whether the difference between the transaction price (loan proceeds) and the fair value of the loan on initial recognition, is a non-exchange transaction as per this standard.